IDAES/idaes-pse/docs/source/core/model_concepts.rst

 Control Volumes
 ^^^^^^^^^^^^^^^

 A key feature of the IDAES modeling framework is the use of Control Volume Blocks.
 As mentioned above, Control Volumes represent a volume of material over which material, energy and/or momentum balances can be performed.
 Control Volume Blocks contain methods to automate the task of writing common forms of these balance equations.
-Control Volumes Blocks can also automate the creation of StateBlocks and ReactionBlocks associated with the control volume.
+Control Volume Blocks can also automate the creation of StateBlocks and ReactionBlocks associated with the control volume.

 Property Blocks
 ^^^^^^^^^^^^^^^

-Property blocks represent the state of a material at a given point in space and time within the process flowsheet, and contain the state variables, thermophsyical, transport and reaction properties of a material (which are functions solely of the local state of the material).
-Within the IDAES proces modeling framework, properties are divinded into two types:
+Property blocks represent the state of a material at a given point in space and time within the process flowsheet, and contain the state variables, thermophysical, transport and reaction properties of a material (which are functions solely of the local state of the material).
+Within the IDAES process modeling framework, properties are divided into two types:

-* Physcial properties (StateBlocks), including thermophysical and transport properties, and
+* Physical properties (StateBlocks), including thermophysical and transport properties, and
-* Reaction properties (ReactionBlocks), which includes all properties assoicated with chemical reactions.
+* Reaction properties (ReactionBlocks), which include all properties associated with chemical reactions.

 Additionally, StateBlocks contain information on the extensive flow of material at that point in space and time, which is a departure from how engineers generally think about properties.
 This is required to facilitate the flexible formulation of the IDAES Framework by allowing the property package to dictate what form the balance equations will take, which requires the StateBlock to know the extensive flow information.

 The calculations involved in property blocks of both types generally require a set of parameters which are constant across all instances of that type of property block.
 Rather than each property block containing its own copy of each of these parameters (thus duplicating parameters between blocks), each type of property block is associated with a Property Parameter Block (PhysicalParameterBlock or ReactionParameterBlock).
-Property Parameter Blocks serve as a centralized location for the constant parameters involved in property calculations, and all property blocks of the associated type link to the parameters contain in the parameter block.
+Property Parameter Blocks serve as a centralized location for the constant parameters involved in property calculations, and all property blocks of the associated type link to the parameters contained in the parameter block.

 Component References
 --------------------